PTPells/maybeuseful/src/posts/activity space.md

 With all of this "floating, I've' noticed myself wanting to bring some definition to these [activity spaces](https://en.wikipedia.org/wiki/Activity_space).<sup>[i]</sup>

 A particular moment when I feel a need for some agreement or shared expectation is around sharing.
-Specifically, when I happen upon something that resonates with me and I think relates to the space we're exploring together.
+Specifically, when I happen upon an idea, question, quote, etc. that resonates with me and I think relates to the space we're exploring together.

 In these moments, I feel an instinct to share.

 Sometimes when I share, the other person will be there and we'll start exploring together.

 Sometimes when I share, the other person won't be around and when they get back they'll say something to the effect of, _"Neat.
-I'll look at this soon."_
+I'll think about/look at this soon."_

-And then other times I won't say something at all because I want to avoid a scenario like second one above where the other person could feel a burden/responsibility to engage with what I've shared.
+And then other times I won't share because I want to avoid a scenario like second one above where the other person _could_ feel a burden/responsibility to engage with what I've shared.

 This third scenario is of concern to me because I worry that these kinds of interactions cause the space to slow down, where the arrival of a notification feels more like "to do" and less like "ah ha.".

 So, to hedge against "3.", I've started to bring language to what I am and am not communicating when sharing.

-The metaphor that I've found helpful for establishing a shared set of expectations around this particular aspect<sup>[ii]</sup> is that of a stream:
+A metaphor Laurel and I are trying on to establish a shared set of expectations around this particular aspect<sup>[ii]</sup> is that of a stream:

 We are each moving about a steady flow.
 Sometimes in a position to catch a glance at what is floating past, at other times situated to reach in and pick up with we see before it floats by and escapes us.

 So far, I've found the "stream" to create the kind of space and lightness I was hoping for.
-It's also empowered me to be more explicit when there is something specific I would like to explore.
+It's also empowered me to be more explicit when there is something specific I would like to explore toghether.
 I'm curious to see how other people experience the explicitness I tend towards...I appreciate there is a delicate balance between constraints that "open up" and "close down" exploration.